Keretapi Tanah Melayu: KTM Intercity

 It is possible for customers to rent specialized coaches for event management, conferences and even weddings.

-It has also been involved in various types of collaborations, joint-promotions, and cross-promotions with all state-level tourism bodies, travel agencies and travel-related industry players in developing rail packages for group travellers.
+KTM Intercity has also been involved in various types of collaborations, joint-promotions, and cross-promotions with all state-level tourism bodies, travel agencies and travel-related industry players in developing rail packages for group travellers.

-ETS (Electric Train Service)
+KTM ETS

-KTM ETS, an abbreviation for Electric Train Service, is a higher-speed rail intercity train service that uses electric multiple unit trainsets on the same metre-gauge like the rest of the railway.
-The service originally started 2010 and is currently being expanded, with the last extension aiming to open by early 2026.
+The KTM ETS, an abbreviation for Electric Train Service, is a higher-speed rail intercity train service that uses electric multiple unit (EMU) trainsets on the same metre-gauge like the rest of the railway.
+The service originally started 2010 and has currently expanded, with the last extension opened on 12 December 2025.
 The trains travel up to 140 km/h on electrified lines, although they are designed to be capable of up to 160 km/h.

-It currently operates on the lines from Kluang, Negeri Sembilan to Padang Besar, Perlis, Kuala Lumpur to Ipoh, Perak, and Kuala Lumpur to Butterworth, Penang.
-Train service is currently being extended down south towards Johor Bahru, where the future southern terminus of the line will be, providing connections onward to Singapore via the RTS Link.